About Therapy

 I finished therapy feeling wide awake in my own life.

-And how did he do this?
+And how did my therapist help me do this?
 Mostly by being an authentic, wide-awake, self-accepting person himself.
 He brought all of who he was to the job.

 And I knew I wanted to do that, too.